.st0{fill:#FFFFFF;}

 everest-base-camp-training-guide-3

 Despite being a very achievable trek, there are still some challenges that come along with hiking 130km and climbing 3000m in altitude.
-Depending on your individual fitness level, a few weeks to a few months of prior training should be enough to get you into shape for the Everest Base Camp Trek.
 If you want to know more about the difficulty of the trek, check out our detailed article here.

 Finding your own level of comfort when doing an exercise and then aiming to push that level further and further is the basic pillar of endurance training.